How can I become less overwhelmed and feel happier every day?

 On this page I want to specifically go into more detail about Priority #3: Having Fun

-The reason I have dedicated a whole page to Fun in Business, is that Fun is the opposite of Overwhelm and Stuckness.
+The reason I have dedicated this whole page to Fun in Business, is that Fun is the opposite of Overwhelm and Stuckness.
 When you’re having Fun, you’re not Overwhelmed and when you’re in Overwhelm, you’re not having Fun.
 The two are mutually exclusive.

 And when your business is Fun, it means everything is working: